 - 1 teaspoon baking powder

-- Preheat oven to 375 degrees F. In small bowl, whisk together flour, baking powder and salt.
+- Preheat oven to 375 degrees F. In small bowl, whisk together flour, baking powder, baking soda and salt.

-- In standing mixer fitted with paddle attachment, cream butter, granulated sugar and lemon zest 2 minutes or until light and fluffy.
-Add egg and vanilla and beat until well combined.
+- In standing mixer fitted with paddle attachment, cream granulated sugar, butter and lemon zest 2 minutes or until light and fluffy.
+Add egg, sour cream and vanilla and beat until well combined.

-- Using rubber spatula, fold in flour mixture in 3 parts, alternating with milk in 2 parts, until just combined.
+- Add flour mixture and mix on low until just combined.
 Gently fold in blueberries.